Feel Great About Visiting Attractions in San Jose with Sustainable Ecotourism

-Sustainability as a model for development raises the need to satisfy the current requirements of society without compromising the right of future generations to meet theirs.
-In other words, this means that the country's development cannot rely on the excessive exploitation of resources (natural, cultural, social, etc.) to the point of exhausting or destroying them, trying to meet the current needs of the population (food, housing, health, employment, etc.).
+Sustainability as a model for development promotes the idea that all development must satisfy the current requirements of society without compromising the right of future generations to meet theirs.
+In other words, a country's development cannot rely on the excessive exploitation of resources (natural, cultural, social, etc.) to the point of exhausting or destroying them, trying to meet the current needs of the population (food, housing, health, employment, etc.).
 The resources available now are the same that future generations of this country will have to meet their own needs.

-As for tourism, sustainability means a way of developing the economic activity that may solve the current risky industrial situations and avoid growth dynamics, which are creating economic, social, cultural and ecological imbalances.
+As for tourism, sustainability means developing the economic activity in a way that may solve the current risky industrial situations and avoid growth dynamics, which are creating economic, social, cultural and ecological imbalances.
 This definition, in operational terms, results in a balanced interaction of three basic factors of the tourism industry:

 Sustainable tourism is not just an idea or an answer to the demand.
 It must be understood as a prerequisite for competitive success now and in the future.